KDE/documentation-kstars-docs-kde-org/user_manual/fits-viewer-livestacker.rst

                 -  Frame Weighting: Equal is the most efficient option.
 Num Stars requires an extra step during Plate Solving so will always be slower.
-HFR requires the same extra step as Num Stars but also need more computation so is the slowest option.
+HFR requires the same extra step as Num Stars but also needs more computation so is the slowest option.
 HFR and Num Stars should, however, yield a better result than Equal weighting.